oneblockmore/docs-1/src/quickstart.md

 In this guide we will take you through setting up your Oasis dev environment, testing a simple Rust service using cargo, testing the same service using a locally running blockchain, and finally testing it using our Devnet 2.0.

+If you run into any issues or have a question, you can chat with us in our public [Slack channel](https://join.slack.com/t/oasiscommunity/shared_invite/enQtNjQ5MTA3NTgyOTkzLWIxNTg1ZWZmOTIwNmQ2MTg1YmU0MzgyMzk3OWM2ZWQ4NTQ0ZDJkNTBmMTdlM2JhODllYjg5YmJkODc2NzgwNTg).

 ## Set Up the Oasis SDK

 ### Install the Oasis Toolchain